 Simple things, simple things.

-if you want to listen to the fabulous George B singing about change here it is.
+if you want to listen to the fabulous George B singing about change then look for everything must change.